Grassroots Community Organizing

 Western Organization of Resource Councils believes there is a need to build permanent, multi-issue, membership-based organizations.
 These organizations can help people analyze and solve complex problems, build local leadership, expand people’s knowledge and understanding of their own and other cultures, challenge people to act on their values, and achieve long-term social change.
 Grassroots organizations of this type also hold corporate and government officials accountable for their decisions and actions, a necessary ingredient in making our democracy work for all Americans.

-Formed in 1979, Western Organization of Resource Councils is a network of eight grassroots organizations (located in Colorado, Idaho, Montana, Montana’s seven Native American reservations, North Dakota, Oregon, South Dakota, and Wyoming) with 15,000 members and 37 local chapters.
+Formed in 1979, Western Organization of Resource Councils is a network of nine grassroots organizations (located in Colorado, Idaho, Montana, Montana’s seven Native American reservations, North Dakota, Oregon, South Dakota, and Wyoming) with 19,935 members and 39 local chapters.
 WORC helps its member groups succeed by providing training, coordinating issue work and advancing the vision of a democratic, sustainable and just society through community action.
 Over the last forty years, WORC has built a grassroots base of concerned citizens working for stewardship and conservation of the land, water, and energy resources; family farms and sustainable agriculture; and civic engagement.

 WORC and its member groups have been at the forefront of shaping policies at the local, state, and national level since the 1970s.
 WORC’s staff has decades of experience in community organizing.
 We have a strong record of building community-based groups.
 Hundreds of our members are strong, skilled leaders.
 We have advanced members from local issues to state and national campaigns and have helped them prepare to participate on boards and commissions and other leadership positions in their communities.